l0kifs/task-context-mcp/.github/instructions/development-task-implementation-guide.instructions.md

    2. [Step 2 description] - Status: pending
    ...
    ```
-4. **MANDATORY STEP-BY-STEP EXECUTION:** Implement the steps one by one following the Steps Implementation Guide.
-NEVER proceed to implementation without a completed plan.
+4. **MANDATORY STEP-BY-STEP EXECUTION:** Implement the steps one by one following the Steps Implementation Guide. **NEVER PROCEED TO THE NEXT STEP WITHOUT EXPLICIT USER APPROVAL AFTER EACH COMPLETED STEP.** NEVER proceed to implementation without a completed plan.

 **ABSOLUTE PROHIBITION:** AI agents are FORBIDDEN from using ANY development tools (read_file, replace_string_in_file, run_in_terminal, etc.) before completing steps 1-3.
 Violation constitutes immediate termination of task execution.